-For more information, see "How a Server Instance Forwards Messages to the Domain Log" in Configuring Log Files and Filtering Log Messages.
+For more information, see "How a Server Instance Forwards Messages to the Domain Log" in Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server.

-MSI Mode and Managed Server Configuration Changes
+4.5.3.6 MSI Mode and Managed Server Configuration Changes

 If you start a Managed Server in MSI mode, you cannot change its configuration until it restores communication with the Administration Server.